AndySymons/Heating-X2-code-generator/README.md

-# Project HEATHER version 2
+# Project HEATHER Release 2

 This version udates version 1 and consolidates all the components of my Home Assistant heating control system:
 - The three HA blueprints